CoolesterDude/Simple-Calc/README.md

 I'm just learning Java so I think it's pretty impressive.
-I also added while loops to make it repeat if there's an error or if the user wishes to.
+I also added while loops to make it repeat if there's an error or if the user wishes to and I put the calculator and number correction into separate methods.